iNLyze/getClean_CP/README.md

 A summary is to be created with the "average of each variable for each activity and each subject.".
 The course project asks for "average" which is interpreted as the mean.
 The summary is grouped for activities and subjects, respectively.
 It is made sure, that each subject performs every activity.
 Hence, 6 activities x 30 subjects = 180 observations.
-The resulting data.frame avgData has the dimensions 180 x 68 Details are provided in the CodeBook.md
+The resulting data.frame avgData has the dimensions 180 x 68.
+Details are provided in CodeBook.md

 #### Step 5: Writing tidy data set to file
 The data.frame avgData is written to a file called "UCI_data_summary.txt" using